 I thought Thanko represented the weirdest gadgets Japan had to offer until I heard about Chindogu, a concept that describes that special kind of gadget that defies all description.
 You read about one such gadget right here with the Baby Mop, a onesie that featured dust mop fibers, allowing your baby to crawl around freely and clean the floor while doing so.
+Of couse, you could just pin the best baby wipes under the knees and you’d likely achieve the same things.
+For another crazy invention, take a look at our review of the automatic sperm extractor.

 Another Chindogu gadget is the Hay Fever Hat, a picture of which you can see directly above.
 It’s basically a toilet paper roll mounted to a hat, so that the toilet paper flows down your face and allows you easy access to a way to blow your nose, as well as possibly being able to block sneezes.
 It’s enough to make you wonder if someone’s just trying to pull one over on us.